As you may know, asthma is a chronic inflammation of the lung airways that causes coughing, chest tightness, wheezing or shortness of breath.

 - In 2011, African-Americans had a 47% higher rate for asthma than for whites.4

 If you or someone you live with has asthma, you may want to consider getting an air purifier for your home.
 Air purifiers help clean the air from the toxins that trigger asthma symptoms.
-You can learn about all of the benefits air purifiers have for asthma in this post.
+You can learn about all of the benefits air purifiers have for asthmatics and find out what the best HEPA air purifier for asthma is here.

 PDFs on this page require a reader to view.
 If necessary, get Adobe Acrobat Reader.